Enthusiast (horse): 1890: four-year-old season

 Enthusiast remained in training as a four-year-old in 1890.
 In the Ascot Gold Cup over 2 1/2 miles on 19 June he briefly took the lead in the straight but was overtaken in the closing stages and finished fourth of the five runners behind Gold.

 Stud record

 At the end of his racing career Enthusiast was retired to become a breeding stallion.
-He was not a great success at stud bud did produce several good winners including Eager (July Cup, Wokingham Stakes, Portland Handicap), Energetic (Sussex Stakes) and Lord Edward (National Breeders' Produce Stakes).
+He was not a great success at stud but did produce several good winners including Eager (July Cup, Wokingham Stakes, Portland Handicap), Energetic (Sussex Stakes) and Lord Edward (National Breeders' Produce Stakes).
 Enthusiast died on 23 October 1909.